ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     Pattern characters:

+..

     >  Alphabetic A-Z
     ?
 Alphanumeric A-Z, 0-9, $, #, @
     %  Hexadecimal digits 0-9, A-F
     <  Decimal digits 0-9

     Notes:
-    - Different combinations of pattern characters may be specified within a single field, for example RH>VT?%%
-    - The terminal name and relay names do not have to follow the same pattern (see example below)
-    - The '?' character cannot be used in the first character position of the terminal name field because this indicates a physical pool
+    - Different combinations of pattern characters may be specified within a single field, for example RH>VT?%% the terminal name and relay names do not have to follow the same pattern (see example below).
+The '?' character cannot be used in the first character position of the terminal name field because this indicates a physical pool

+..

     Example:
     Terminal name W2HVT000